nicroth/credit-cards/Protection Benefits/Discover.md

 ### Discover

 See detailed benefits [here](https://www.discover.com/credit-cards/member-benefits/ "Discover Benefits").
-It seems as if all discover cards have the same benefits, some levels/terms may vary based on your specific product.
+It seems as if all discover cards have the same benefits, some levels/terms may vary based on your specific product. **Note**: Discover is removing some benefits as of August 1st, 2015 from all cards.
+These changes are noted below.

 ###### Purchase Protection